bferster/liza/README.md

-# L I Z A - Live Interactive Visualization Agent
+# L I Z A - Live Interactive visualiZation Agent

 A tool for engaging people in highly affective script-driven discourse towards learning and/or practicing goal-directed behaviors.